mvolkmann/MyUnixEnv/notes/VueNotes.md

   The `mounted` method can be use used to modify the DOM after the component instance is rendered for the first time.
-  It method can be called before all of its child components have been mounted.
+  It can be called before
+  all of its child components have been mounted.
   To do something after all of those have been mounted call `this.$nextTick` inside the `mounted` method,